knpuniversity/symfony4/knpu/ep5-forms/custom-field-theme.md

-# Custom Field Theme
+# Form Theming a Single Field

-Coming soon...

-The last thing we need to do is fix this, agree to terms box.
-It doesn't look that bad, but you know this markup is not the market that we had before, so let's fix this to do this.
-This is actually interesting.
-We basically want to override override how they form row is rendering, but just for this one field and we can actually do that.
+The last thing we need to do is fix this, "agree to terms" checkbox.
+It doesn't look that bad, but this markup is *not* the markup that we had before.

+This fix for this is... interesting.
+We want to override how the `form_row` is rendering... but just for this *one* field - not for everything.
+Can we create a form theme block that only applies to a *single* field?
+Totally!

-Go back and open the web debug toolbar for the `Form` system.
+Go back and open the web debug toolbar for the form system.
+Click on the `agreeTerms` field and scroll down to the "View Variables".
+A few minutes ago we looked at this `block_prefixes` variable.
+When you render the "row" for a field, Symfony will *first* look for a block that starts with `_user_registration_form_agreeTerms`.

-Then click on the `agreeTerms` box and go down to the view variables.
-Few minutes ago we looked at this `block_prefixes`.
-Remember what happens is if you, whenever you render each, when you render each part of the form, it's going to look for a block that starts first with `_user_registration_form_agreeTerms` like `_user_registration_form_agreedTerms_row`.
-If it doesn't find that, which of course it doesn't, it then looks for a `checkbox_row()`, and if it doesn't find that it uses `form_row()`, which is what's happening in this case, and so ultimately it is of course using the same block `form_row()` as everybody else.
-But if we want to customize just hubby row of this one field is done, we'll copy that long block name and will override `{% block _user_registration_form_agreeTerms_row %}` and will say `{% end_block %}`.
-And inside here I'm just going to literally copy and paste the old field.

-Boom.

-It's not perfect yet, but when I go back, find my terminal, find my main tab and refresh.
-Oh again, an error at temple that extends another one.
-CanNot include content outside of toy blocks because I put, pasted that in the wrong spot and paste that in the right spot.
-Come back, refresh.
-And yeah, so you can see it moved over just a little bit

-and is using our new kind of simpler checkbox `mb-3` label setup.
-So the cool thing is is that yeah, this, this is nice, but you know, if there's a validation error, it's not going to show up.
-We're just rendering everything manually.
-So what you want to do is you want to make sure that you take advantage of as many of these variables as you need to in order to make this really rendered the way you want to.
-So first thing I'm gonna do is I am going inside of here, we're gonna call `{{ form_errors(form) }}` to make sure that my validation errors show up.
-I can also call form_health forum if I wanted to, but since I'm not adding any help text this field, I don't need to.
-Second thing is this `name="_terms"` that actually is a problem because the form is expecting to be called a certain way and if it's not called, it has a different name.
-It's not going to process correctly.
-Fortunately, one of the variables we have access to his `full_name`, so we going to say `{{ full_name }}` and that's it.
-Yes, we can get fancier.
-We can use the `ID` attribute if we want to set the `ID` properly, if we care, it's all up to how far you want to do things.

-You can look through this and get as fancy as you want to.
-You can also use the `errors` is variable here to check to see if the ehrs are not empty and you could, for example, add a special errors class up here.
-Something like `errors is not empty`.
-Then we print some special class.
-That's up to you.
-Point is get as fancy as you need to for your actual situation.
-It's now recover.
-Refresh this.
-It looks good and it's also going to play nice with our system because it has the proper input type.
+So, `_user_registration_form_agreedTerms_row`.
+If it doesn't find that, which of course it will not, it falls back to the other prefixes and eventually uses `form_row`.

+## Creating the Form Theme Block

+To customize *just* this one field, copy that long block name and use it to create a new`{% block _user_registration_form_agreeTerms_row %}`, then `{% end_block %}`.
+Inside, let's *literally* copy the old HTML and paste.

+Let's try it!
+Find the main browser table and refresh.
+Whoops!

+> A template that extends another cannot include content outside Twig blocks.

+Yep, I pasted that in the wrong spot.
+Let's move it *into* the block.
+Come back and try that again.
+Yea!
+The checkbox moved back into place.
+Yep, the markup is exactly what we just pasted in.

+## Customizing with Variables

+This is nice... but it's totally hardcoded!
+For example, if there's a validation error, it wouldn't show up!
+No problem!
+Remember all of those variables we have access to inside a form theme block?
+Let's put them to use!

+First, inside, call `{{ form_errors(form) }}` to make sure any validation errors show up.
+I can also call `form_help()` if I wanted to, but we're not using that in this case.

+Second: this `name="_terms"` is a problem because the form is expecting a different name.
+And so, this field won't process correctly.
+Replace this with the very handy `full_name` variable.

+And...
+I think that's all I care about!
+Yes, we *could* get fancier, like using the `id` attribute if we care.
+Or, you could use the `errors` variable to print a special error class if `errros is not empty`.
+It's all up to you.

+The point is: get as fancy as your situation requires.
+Try the page one more time.
+It looks good *and* it will play nice with our form.

+Next: let's learn how to create our own, totally custom field type!
+We'll eventually use it to create an auto-completing email text box to replace our author select drop-down.